Hun Sen: Personal life

 Hun Sen is married to Bun Rany.
 They have 6 children, including one adopted daughter: Kamsot (deceased), Manet, Mana, Manith, Mani and Mali.
 The couple also adopted a daughter (who is not named in news media sources) in 1988, but they legally disowned her in 2007 for being lesbian.
 In 2010, Manet was promoted Major General in the Royal Cambodian Armed Forces (RCAF) and became the Deputy Commander of the Prime Minister's Body Guard headquarters.
 All three of Hun Sen's sons play big roles in his government.
 His older brother, Hun Neng, was a governor of Kampong Cham and a member of parliament.

 Hun Sen is fluent in Vietnamese, in addition to his native Khmer.
 Hun Sen also speaks some English after beginning to learn the language in the 1990s, but usually converses in Khmer through interpreters when giving formal interviews to the English-speaking media.

-Hun Sen is blind in one eye because of an injury he sustained during the fall of Phnom Penh while fighting for the Khmer Rouge.
+Hun Sen is blind in one eye because of an injury he sustained during the 1975 fall of Phnom Penh while fighting for the Khmer Rouge.
+He is fitted with a Japanese made artificial eye, which is regularly replaced by Japanese doctors.

 Hun Sen is a Buddhist.
 He has made major donations for the renovation of numerous pagodas, including Wat Vihear Suor.

+Until June 2022, Hun Sen has used 4 April 1951 as his legal birthdate even if he was actually born on 5 August 1952.
+He had it changed due to a Cambodian superstition relating to having wrong legal birthdates causing conflict with the Chinese zodiac.
+A lot of Cambodians use two birthdates due to losing their birth certificates during the Khmer Rouge era of the 1970s.
+Hun Sen had it changed for believing the death of his brother in May 2022 due to a cardiac arrest was related to this superstition since he also had an incorrect birth date.